rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 	*	Publish = [box should be checked]
 	*	Select the local access restriction type:
   		*  Select "Restricted" for the system to restrict that collection/AO and make it unrequestable.
-   		*  Select "Unrestricted" or select neither if there are no actionable restrictions that require boxes to be unrequestable.
-Either option will have the same effect, which is to make AOs underneath of that note requestable.
+   		*  Select nothing if there are no actionable restrictions that require items to be unrequestable.
 	* 	Restriction Begin = [leave blank unless necessary to add]
 	* 	Restriction End = [enter date]